Neresco/koboldcpp-rocm-dockerprepare/README.md

 Still in testing but works... sort of.
+Linux Only, testet with Xubuntu 24.04

 Dockerfile generates a 30GB Container and Downloads Kobolcpp-rocm You need to manually login into Container.
 Again compile koboldcpp-rocm.
 If not the start of kobolcpp end with error.

 One time use when rebuild/change Container in portainer is again standard Container and compiling of Koboldcpp needs to happen again.
-# Docker Build Command:
+#Docker Build Command:
-# Go into the directory where kobold-rocm is cloned (or the Dockerfile is)
+#Go into the directory where kobold-rocm is cloned (or the Dockerfile is)
-# "sudo docker build -t kobold:latest ." or
+#"sudo docker build -t kobold:latest ." or
-# "sudo docker buildx build --no-cache -t kobold:latest ."
+#"sudo docker buildx build --no-cache -t kobold:latest ."

 #Docker run command:
-# sudo docker run -p 5001:5001 --device /dev/kfd --device /dev/dri --mount type=bind,source="$HOME"/models,target=/models kobold:latest
+#sudo docker run -p 5001:5001 --device /dev/kfd --device /dev/dri --mount type=bind,source="$HOME"/models,target=/models kobold:latest

 #following needs to be run again in Container to prevent start errors from koboldcpp
-# /app/koboldcpp-rocm
+#/app/koboldcpp-rocm
-# make clean
+#make clean
-# make LLAMA_HIPBLAS=1 LLAMA_VULKAN=1 -j4
+#make LLAMA_HIPBLAS=1 LLAMA_VULKAN=1 -j4

 #Start in Container with
-# "python koboldcpp.py --config /models/config.json" (Without the"")
+#"python koboldcpp.py --config /models/config.json" (Without the"")
+#Models and config File needs in Linux to be stored under /home/YourUsername/models